vemonitor/vemonitor_m8/README.md

 > - Your VeMonitor configuration file settings.
 > - Your Redis server settings.
 >
-> It is strongly recommended to test your configuration using a monitoring tool like Telegraf/Grafana or Redis/Grafana to supervise and control disk read/writes and HTTP requests, ensuring they follow expected patterns.
+> It is strongly recommended to test your configuration using a monitoring tool like Telegraf/Grafana and Redis/Grafana to supervise and control disk read/writes and HTTP requests, ensuring they follow expected patterns.

 VeMonitor M8 is a Python library designed to assist with monitoring solar plant data.